nkellyulster/EGM_Project/README.md

 ![Tyrone Constitution - Thursday 25 April 2024 - "Greater recognition needed for strategically important small schools"](https://github.com/nkellyulster/Strategically-Important-Small-Schools/blob/main/Images/Strategically%20Important%20Small%20Schools%20Roadmap.png)

 ## 📥 Installation Instructions
+> [!IMPORTANT]
-All of the Python script and data required to create the outputs of this project are provided directly in GitHub.
+> All of the Python script and data required to create the outputs of this project are provided directly in GitHub.

 You will need to ensure that you have the [latest version of Python installed](https://www.python.org/downloads/).
 You will also require an IDE such as [R Studio](https://posit.co/download/rstudio-desktop/), [PyCharm](https://www.jetbrains.com/pycharm/download/?section=windows), [Spyder](https://www.spyder-ide.org/#section-download) or [Anaconda](https://www.anaconda.com/download).